S&T Education Resources

 NoST Education is included in many curricula around the world.
 Ontario goverment curricula mention it, but tend to de-emphasize or ignore it - particularly in their 'Expectations' for teaching and learning.
 It is clear, as well, that NoST Education is not well implemented in schools.
 There are likely many reasons for these de-emphases.
 There are indications, however, that one reason might be the extent to which there is disagreement about its actual meaning.
 It is difficult to test and assess & evaluate something that is contested.
 The discussion at right is intended to stimulate thought on the meaning of 'NoST.'

-Clearly, its meaning has been created by humans, but
+construct.
+Clearly, its meaning has been created by

 journals and conferences separately devoted to NoST